 Dubbed the Bushfire Attack Level, this rating would determine how at-risk an area is of bushfires.
 The BAL rating also dictates which materials builders, architects and engineers must use.

 Australian Standard (AS) 3959 sets out the specific rules to follow for each BAL rating.
-As a general rule, the closer you are to bushland, the more likely it is that you’ll have to make adjustments to your structure.
+As a rule, the closer you are to bushland, the more likely it is that you’ll have to adjust your structure.

 What are the BAL Ratings?